 Imagine has benefited mainly from public funding to create its initial endowment, build its building, and benefit from it today for the operation of labs and the work of research teams.
 But, to go even further, hit harder, accelerate research exponentially, give a name to a growing number of diseases and increase treatments, the Institute has to develop cutting-edge programs, attract the best French and international researchers, welcome additional teams and have the best technology.

 By 2028, Imagine Institute has the following goals:

-- Double the number of children diagnosed, thereby significantly reducing diagnostic uncertainty,
+- Bridge the diagnostic gap for children with genetic diseases, thereby significantly reducing diagnostic uncertainty,

 - Double the number of deciphered mechanisms responsible for these pathologies,

 - Double the number of clinical trials to eventually double the therapeutic solutions in aid of sick children,

 - Continue to enhance the Institute’s exceptional cohorts, sources of discoveries.

 This will be possible thanks to you.
 Join our team, take part in an unparalleled project of excellence, change the lives of children and their families by giving them hope and the new treatments that they are waiting for.